 PHS has five main goals: (1) eat more fruits and vegetables, (2) choose less sugary foods and beverages, (3) eat less fast and fatty foods, (4) be active every day, and (5) spend less time in front of a screen.
 These goals are promoted through ten standardized, interactive lessons.
 PHS also works with school policy-makers to change vending machine and cafeteria food options, set up after-school activity programs, host field days, and coordinate many other environmental changes.
 Recent additions to the PHS curriculum include lessons on infectious disease (motivated, in part, by the COVID-19 pandemic), vaping, and kidney health.

-To date, behavioral survey data from over 21,000 students and physiological data from over 3,000 students has been collected.
-With this continuously growing dataset, PHS has published 18 manuscripts and over 60 abstracts.
+To date, behavioral survey data from over 26,700 students and physiological data from over 3,100 students has been collected.
+With this continuously growing dataset, PHS has published 19 manuscripts and over 65 abstracts.
 This research has primarily focused on the program’s effectiveness, and the resulting publications have demonstrated immediate and lasting improvements in participants’ health.
 These improvements include decreased total cholesterol, LDL cholesterol, triglycerides, and blood pressure, as well as increased physical activity and decreased sedentary behaviors.